 Eric LeGrand Pushes His Chrysler Pacifica Wheelchair Van to the Limit

-He said, “I got the gas when I first bought [the van] and I pushed it to its limits.
-I was on my way back from a golf outing I was speaking at and I thought, ‘We can make it.
-Home was only about five hours away.”
-He reluctantly continued, stating the van inevitably ran out of gas, “It died on the side of the road.
-Not gonna lie, I would not recommend that”, he said.
+He described the experience, saying, “I got gas when I first bought the van, and I pushed it to its limits.
+I was on my way back from a golf outing I was speaking at, and I thought, ‘We can make it.
+Home was only about five hours away.’”
+He reluctantly continued, stating the van inevitably ran out of gas: “It died on the side of the road.
+Not gonna lie, I would not recommend that,” he said.

 Eric LeGrand Doesn’t Take His Wheelchair Accessible Vehicle for Granted